disha012/Lexer/README.md

 A lexer is a first step of a compiler.
 The basic task of a lexer is to divide the given program into tokens.
-Tokens are nothing but different types of entitites in a basic programming langueage.
+Tokens are nothing but different types of entitites in a basic programming language.
 They are generally
 1. Identifiers i.e. variables
 2. Keywords (for C there are 32 keywords)